 1/4 cup paprika

 2 tablespoons chili powder

 In a small bowl, combine paprika, salt, white sugar, brown sugar, ground cumin, chili powder, black pepper, and cayenne pepper.
 Use as a dry rub on pork, chicken, beef, lamb, and vegetables.
 Make sure that the rub has a fine consistency and that the brown sugar leaves no clumps.

-To apply the rub, gently pat onto all surfaces of meat and cook as directed.
+To apply the rub, gently pat it on all surfaces of the meat and cook as directed.

 How to Store Carolina BBQ Rub

 Store this rub in a cool, dry place in an airtight container.
 Be sure to label it and put the date on it.
 It will keep for six months or longer.